evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 We can return to David's user HTML page with javascript that communicate with this WebSocket chat as client, when message received we will send the content to our web server.

-So to do that, firt we need to return the following HTML page from [password-reset.php](scripts/password-reset.php) ([socket.io download](https://www.cdnpkg.com/socket.io/file/socket.io.min.js/)):
+So to do that, first we need to return the following HTML page from [password-reset.php](scripts/password-reset.php) ([socket.io download](https://www.cdnpkg.com/socket.io/file/socket.io.min.js/)):
 ```javascript
 ┌─[evyatar@parrot]─[/hackthebox/CrossFitTwo/unbound_files]
 └──╼ $ cat php_Server/password-reset.php